chris-vega/chris-vega.github.io/cv/README.md

 ## 👨🏻‍💻 Technical Experience

-**Technical Consultant** @ [Artisan Studios](https://www.artisan-studios.com) _(November 2021 - Present)_ <br>
+**Systems Analyst** @ [Artisan Studios](https://www.artisan-studios.com) _(March 2023 - Present)_ <br>
-  - Point-of-contact for troubleshooting and resolving second-level inventory software issues
+  - Primary point-of-contact for second-level inventory software issues, providing effective troubleshooting and resolution to ensure smooth operations
-  - Project support/systems analyst task fulfillment for supply chain API developer teams
-  - Drives initiatives to completion by collaborating across business groups, internal development teams, and vendor support when necessary to develop new software features
+  - Provides crucial project support and systems analyst services to supply chain API developer teams, collaborating across business groups, internal development teams, and vendor support to develop new software features
-  - Learns site reliability engineering (SRE) concepts while fulfilling documentation requests as the SRE team's system analyst
+  - Acquires a deepening understanding of site reliability engineering concepts and hones documentation skills as a system analyst for the SRE team
-  - User account administration and technical support
+  - Responsible for user account administration and providing technical support to ensure team members have necessary resources to succeed
-  - Active member of the team charged with planning and coordinating various employee engagement and wellness initiatives.
+  - Achiever/Motivator on the team coordinating various employee engagement and wellness initiatives, utilizing strong communication and interpersonal skills to collaborate effectively with colleagues at all levels of the organization.
 <br><br>

+**Technical Consultant** @ [Artisan Studios](https://www.artisan-studios.com) _(November 2021 - March 2023)_ <br>
+Collaborated closely with clients on supply chain software projects, providing expert support for related applications and infrastructure.
+<br><br>

 **Senior Systems Analyst** @ [Howmet Aerospace](https://www.howmet.com/) (formerly Arconic, Inc.) _(August 2018 - November 2021)_ <br>
-  - Technical lead and project manager for multiple web applications, including the public-facing corporate website, a B2B ecommerce platform, and various smaller-scale productivity applications
+  - Led and managed multiple web applications, including the public-facing corporate website, a B2B ecommerce platform, and smaller-scale productivity applications, as technical lead and project manager.
-  - Translated change and project requests into actionable work items for developers
+  - Translated change and project requests into actionable work items for developers, ensuring timely and efficient delivery of solutions.
-  - Collaborated with individual business unit, corporate communications, and investor relations teams to develop and implement website content updates and project requests
+  - Collaborated with cross-functional teams, including business units, corporate communications, and investor relations, to develop and implement website content updates and project requests.
-  - Lead multiple concurrent software development projects spanning differing applications and technology stacks to completion
+  - Successfully completed multiple concurrent software development projects across varying applications and technology stacks.
-  - Provided end-user account administration and technical support
+  - Provided end-user account administration and technical support, ensuring high-level customer satisfaction.
-  - Compliance, data privacy, and disaster recovery lead for the Productivity Applications team, coordinating and reviewing compliance testing as well as adherence to applicable government-mandated privacy requirements, including CCPA and GDPR
+  - Served as the Compliance, Data Privacy, and Disaster Recovery lead for the Productivity Applications team, overseeing and coordinating compliance testing and adherence to government-mandated privacy requirements such as CCPA and GDPR.
-  - Contributed to the development of smaller-scale tools utilized by team, including design, coding, testing, release, and maintenance.
+  - Contributed to the development of internal tools, including design, coding, testing, release, and maintenance, optimizing efficiency and productivity.
   - **_Technologies used:_** HTML, Java, bash, IIS, Linux, Windows Server 2012, Content Management Systems, Google Analytics.
 <br><br>

 **Technical Analyst** @ [Crown Castle](http://www.crowncastle.com/) _(May 2014 - Aug 2018)_ <br>
 Network Operations Center (NOC) analyst providing 24x7 support to a variety of large commercial clients. <br>
-  - Diagnosed and remedied network and remote site issues on deployed mobile telecommunications equipment including as dark fiber, distributed antenna systems, small cells, and large-scale enterprise WiFi
+  - Proactively identified and resolved network and remote site issues on deployed mobile telecommunications equipment, including dark fiber, distributed antenna systems, small cells, and large-scale enterprise WiFi, resulting in increased network reliability and uptime
-  - Responded to support requests from in-house, vendor, and carrier engineering and operations teams, building and maintaining strong rapport with a focus on encouraging cross-organizational teamwork
+  - Responded promptly and effectively to support requests from in-house, vendor, and carrier engineering and operations teams, building and maintaining strong collaborative relationships across organizational boundaries to facilitate seamless communication and teamwork
-  - System administrator for [Errigal](https://www.errigal.com/) network monitoring, change management, and ticketing application suite
+  - Demonstrated expert-level proficiency as a system administrator for network monitoring, change management, and ticketing application suite, ensuring optimal performance and efficient workflows
-  - Authored, reviewed, and maintained NOC procedure documentation.
+  - Authored, reviewed, and maintained comprehensive NOC procedure documentation, ensuring adherence to industry best practices and promoting continuous improvement in operational efficiency and effectiveness.
 <br><br>

 **Fiber Customer Support Analyst** @ [Verizon](https://www.verizon.com/) _(May 2011 - Feb 2014)_ <br>
-  - Provided best-in-class technical support for end users of residential and small business Verizon FiOS services
+  - Delivered top-quality technical assistance to end-users of Verizon FiOS residential and small business services
-  - Assisted with configuration of email clients, security software installation, and bandwidth optimization
+  - Provided exceptional guidance to customers on email client configuration, security software installation, and bandwidth optimization
+  - Demonstrated a deep understanding of Verizon FiOS products and services to troubleshoot and diagnose complex issues, delivering timely resolutions to customer problems
+  - Consistently achieved high levels of customer satisfaction through excellent communication, active listening, and strong problem-solving skills
+  - Collaborated effectively with cross-functional teams, including sales, engineering, and network operations, to resolve customer issues and deliver outstanding service.
 <br><br>

 **Customer Support Associate (Bilingual)** @ [Ariba, Inc.](https://www.ariba.com/) _(Jan 2011 - May 2011)_ <br>
-Product support for Ariba sourcing platform (now SAP Ariba) to English and Spanish-speaking domestic and international business clients. <br>
-  - Duties: account administration, password resets, and navigation support
-  - Documentation and escalation of technical issues to engineering team.
+As a Bilingual Customer Support Associate, I provided exceptional technical support for domestic and international business clients using the Ariba sourcing platform (now SAP Ariba).
+My responsibilities included efficient management of account administration, password resets, and navigation support, while ensuring accurate documentation and escalation of technical issues to the engineering team.<br>
 <br><br>

 **Data/Voice Specialist (Bilingual)** @ [Breezeline](https://www.breezeline.com/) (formerly Atlantic Broadband) _(Nov 2006 - January 2011)_ <br>
-  - Provided technical support for English and Spanish-speaking end users of commercial and residential internet and telephone services
+  - Provided top-notch technical support to both English and Spanish-speaking customers for commercial and residential internet and telephone services
-  - Completed an internship with the IT group in data center hardware and software installation, configuration, and repair, response to network abuse and spam reports, and equipment and legacy software inventory.
+  - Successfully completed an internship with the IT group, where I gained hands-on experience in data center hardware and software installation, configuration, and repair, as well as responding to network abuse and spam reports, and equipment and legacy software inventory.
 <br><br><br>